linneaskardin/django-reactjs-champagne/README.md

 <b>This is the Toolgate Maps project for the CPU group.</b>

-CHAMAPGNE-MASTER is the master branch of this repository.
+CHAMAPGNE-MASTER is the master branch of this repository. <font color="red">This is some text!</font>

 This is the file-structure of the project.
 Only some of the files are expalined explicitly.
 - django